Please note: Area under refurbishment.

 Elective Home Education in Scotland

-For all media enquiries, please contact our press officer firstname.lastname@example.org.
+For all media enquiries – please contact Schoolhouse @ firstname.lastname@example.org with the subject Media.

 Background to Schoolhouse

 Schoolhouse was founded in Dundee in 1996 by a group of families from the Tayside area who found that there was a lack of information and support for home educators in Scotland.
 It quickly grew into a national organisation with members in every Scottish local authority area and now deals with 130-180 enquiries per month, with seasonal peaks and troughs.
 Schoolhouse is a recognised Scottish charity, which is funded by voluntary donations and small project grants.
 It is run by a co-ordinator and a small team of volunteers, all of whom are currently home educating, or have previously home educated, their own children.

 What is the legal position regarding home education?

 Parents have the legal duty to ensure that their children are suitably educated between the ages of five and 16 and may discharge that responsibility either by sending them to a state school or ‘by other means’, which includes the provision of a home-based education.
 For fuller information, please refer to our section about the law relating to home education in Scotland.